 Choose a cloudy day to apply the deck cleaner.
 This will prevent the sun from drying it out too fast.
 You’ll also want to protect any nearby plants or shrubs with a plastic sheet before you start.

-Use a paint roller, garden sprayer, or a bristle brush to apply the deck cleaner.
+Use a paint roller, garden sprayer, or bristle brush to apply the deck cleaner.
 Always work from the bottom up when cleaning wood railings and posts.
 Working from the top down can lead to spills and spots that are hard to remove.

 Follow the directions on the deck cleaner so that you apply it correctly and remember to rinse thoroughly.
 You’ll want to wait at least 48 hours before applying a deck sealer.

 At Capitol City Lumber, we offer TWP 100 Series Deck Wood Sealer.
-This pre-mixed deck sealer is an excellent choice and available in 8 popular colors.
+This pre-mixed deck sealer is an excellent choice and is available in 8 popular colors.
 It also resists splitting, warping, and cracking.

-Applying a Deck Sealer
+Step 3: Applying a Deck Sealant

 - Sand the deck to remove any grain that was raised from washing it.